cypress-io/cypress/npm/cypress-schematic/README.md

 ng run {project-name}:cypress-run
 ```

-If you have chosen to remove Protractor, you can also run Cypress in `open` mode using this command:
+If you have chosen to add or update the `ng e2e` command, you can also run Cypress in `open` mode using this:

 ```shell script
 ng e2e